Non-stop flights to Bangkok (BKK)

 Flights from Turkey to Bangkok

-Istanbul is the only city in Turkey with direct flights to Bangkok.
+There is 1 airport in Turkey that has a direct connection to Bangkok, which is Istanbul.
 From Istanbul, you can fly non-stop with Thai Airways (Star Alliance) or Turkish Airlines (Star Alliance).

 Flights from Turkmenistan to Bangkok

-There is 1 airport in Turkmenistan that has a direct connection to Bangkok, which is Ashgabat.
+In Turkmenistan, the only airport that has a direct connection to Bangkok is Ashgabat.
 From Ashgabat, direct flights are offered by Turkmenistan Airlines.
-This is a seasonal route that starts in May and ends in October.
+This is a seasonal route that starts in April and ends in October.

 Flights from United Arab Emirates to Bangkok